 The Japan Rail (JR) Pass offers unlimited travel on most JR trains, including bullet trains connecting major cities.
 Calculate whether it's worthwhile based on your itinerary—the JR Pass pays off if you're covering significant distances.

 Even without the JR Pass, individual train tickets are straightforward.
 IC cards (Suica, Pasmo) let you tap in and out of stations without buying individual tickets.
+You can load Suica directly onto an iPhone; Android users usually pick up a physical card at the airport.

 Bullet train travel is an experience itself—gliding past Mount Fuji at 300 km/h, enjoying your ekiben (station bento), and arriving on time to the minute.
+One etiquette note: eating on local commuter trains is considered rude in tight quarters, but on long-distance trains like the Shinkansen, eating is common and encouraged—grab an ekiben before boarding.

 Domestic Flights